Covid 19 coronavirus: Man unrepentant after spitting at supermarket worker, police during lockdown

 Police arrested the pair and Taiaroa ''admitted spitting at the store owner and spat several times on the floor of the police station and towards officers, stating no-one told him what to do,'' court documents said.

-Thompson, who was also facing a trespass charge, was sentenced to six weeks' imprisonment, resulting in his immediate release.
+Thompson, who was also facing a trespass charge, was sentenced to six weeks' imprisonment, and immediately released.

-Taiaroa, who had 19 pages of convictions and was also convicted of shoplifting, presented a more complex challenge for the court.
-Judge Michael Crosbie said the defendant had mental-health and addiction issues after a head injury in 1990.
+Taiaroa, who had 19 pages of convictions, including shoplifting, presented a more complex challenge for the court.
+Judge Michael Crosbie said Taiaroa had mental-health and addiction issues after a head injury in 1990.
 Despite setbacks, agencies again strove to support Taiaroa.

 The judge said the case showed the police exercised much patience and discretion when dealing with lockdown breachers.